Skip to content

 The Neural Vault is an encrypted vault that stores your API keys.
 You must unlock it before configuring providers.

-1. Go to 🧠 AI Provider Manager from the sidebar
+1. Go to Providers from the sidebar (under the Intelligence section)

 2. You'll see the NEURAL VAULT lock screen